JesseEmond/blitz-2024-registration/README.md

 can find them:
-- In the search state, allow actions to mess with previously planned hits (e.g. if we hit a meteor before some future prediction we made, this will change the RNG order and make our previous predictions incorrect).
+- In the search state, allow actions to mess with previously planned hits (e.g. if we hit a meteor before some future prediction we made, this will change the RNG order and make our previous predictions uncertain).
 Instead, just update the list of predicted hits when this happens;
 - Run MCTS for a 800ms _every tick_, instead of planning the entire game on tick
   #1.
 This leads to pretty long games (~15 mins), but gives us more time to
   search the late game state space.
-- Instead of picking the next move based on the MCTS node that has the most visits, I always keep track of the "best seen path" and follow it.
+- Instead of picking the final next move based on the next MCTS node that has the most visits, I always keep track of the "best seen path" and follow that.
-- Consider more aiming options instead of just the position where the rocket and meteor centers would collide.
-Aiming the edges of the meteor can lead to hits previously impossible (e.g. on the edge of the cannon), or hits that keep the splits in-game for longer;
+- Consider more aiming options instead of just the position where the rocket and meteor centers would collide (i.e. what `aim_ahead` gives us).
+Aiming at the edges of the meteor can lead to hits previously impossible (e.g. on the edge of the cannon right before the meteor becomes unshootable), or hits that keep the splits in-game for longer;
 - [SP-MCTS](https://dke.maastrichtuniversity.nl/m.winands/documents/CGSameGame.pdf)
   tweak to the UCT formulation, changes geared for single-player game usages of MCTS;